Management

 Angela holds a Master of Science Degree in Computer Science from Carnegie Mellon University and a Bachelor of Arts Degree in College Scholars from the University of Tennessee.

-David Oberlin, Vice President, US Education
+David Oberlin, VP, Global Education

-As Vice President, US Education, David Oberlin brings technology sales and implementation experience from a career that started soon after the first personal computers were introduced.
+As VP, Global Education, David Oberlin brings technology sales and implementation experience from a career that started soon after the first personal computers were introduced.
 David has helped universities, colleges, adult and k12 schools, the US Navy and other federal and state organization to acquire and integrate interactive learning technologies.
 With a deep commitment to the customer, David is responsible for promoting NativeAccent® and other products from Carnegie Speech that are aligned with the needs of US education sector, with a focus on oral English language skills development.

 Prior to coming to Carnegie Speech, David headed EduRep, a sales company representing publishers of educational software.
 EduRep started as local representation in Florida for several publishers and expanded to a national network of distributors.